The Book of Eli

 Is it any good?

-As directed by twins Allen and Albert Hughes (Menace II Society, From Hell), THE BOOK OF ELI is an effective post-apocalyptic action movie with elements from both comic books and Westerns thrown in for good measure.
+THE BOOK OF ELI is an effective post-apocalyptic action movie with elements from both comic books and Westerns thrown in for good measure.
 For instance, to protect themselves from the harsh sunlight, all the characters wear sunglasses or goggles, but rather than rendering them impersonal or distant, they only ramp up the movie's cool factor.

 The action is exceedingly well directed, exciting, and sometimes surprising, even if the storytelling relies on some tried-and-true chestnuts.
 Like the best science-fiction tales, it has an underlying agenda -- this time it's mainly about organized religion's use of the Bible -- but the message never outweighs the story's thrust.
 Washington is powerful as the stoic, loner hero, and Oldman happily chews the scenery as the bad guy.
 But Kunis' role unfortunately seems little more than a plot device.

 Families can talk about the movie's violence.
 How does the movie's tone affect the impact of the action/fight scenes?
 Does it feel realistic?

 What are the movie's messages about religion?
 Is it trying to make a specific statement about the subject?